MaTriXy/c7score/py/README.md

 * Are any of the snippets just imports? (e.g. import, require, etc.) -> `imports`
 * Are any of the snippets just installations? (e.g. pip install, etc.) -> `installs`

+The py version of `evaluator` includes linter tests.

 ## Running it